 Maybe you just downloaded a movie from the internet into your PC and want to watch it on your big TV screen, or maybe you want to show your recent holiday photos to your family by projecting your Windows 10 laptop screen to the TV, follow the step-by-step guide below on how to connect windows 10 laptop to the TV to easily set up your laptop to TV connection.

 There are several ways through which your laptop can be connected to your TV.
-You can connect using HDMI cable or through the use of the in-build Wi-Fi network.
+You can connect using an HDMI cable or through the use of the in-build Wi-Fi network.
 On this page, we will be looking at how to use Wi-Fi to connect your Windows 10 laptop to your computer.

 As a preacher or a presented or a lecturer, connecting your Laptop to a TV works just the same way and gives the same feel like a projector.
 So if you have a large audience and you want to give the pictorial evidence or demonstration of what you are teaching, connecting your laptop to a TV in the absence of a projector will suffice.

 All you need is to make sure that your laptop and TV support for Miracast.
 Miracast is a wireless technology with which your computer can wirelessly project the screen to a TV or display that supports Miracast.

 See also: How To Check If Your PC support Miracast

 Follow the directions given below to wirelessly connect your Windows 10 PC to TV.